Introduction to wound healing and scars.

 Companies specialising in compression garments in the UK are Jobskin, who also customise their products for children.
 And Juzo, who have a specific children’s range Juzo Julius.

 Compression underwear after a C-section or hysterectomy helps reduce swelling, supports weakened tissues and also stimulates the healing process.
-You can order custom made underwear, for example from Jobskin’s Body Allure’s range.
-In principle, post C-section underwear is to have a high waste and be seamless so it doesn’t rub on the scar, be made from elastic material and may have a silicone panel that sits over your scar to reduce irritation.
+In principle, post C-section underwear is to have a high waist and be seamless so it doesn’t rub on the scar, be made from elastic material and may have a silicone panel that sits over your scar to reduce irritation.
 Although the latter is not necessary if you are applying a silicone sheet directly (see below).
 And most importantly use an appropriate size – don’t forget that you may need a bigger size due to some swelling immediately after the surgery and may need a smaller size when the swelling reduces later.
 John Lewis also offer some underwear, but you may find other suitable garments on the market.

 Natural products - you might have heard about natural products such as Aloe Vera, onion bulb extract, colloidal silver, vitamin E oil, green tea, and lavender, frankincense or rosehip essential oils.
-However, as an Osteopath, I am not qualified to advice on those products or to prescribe, also there is no medical evidence to suggest their effectiveness.
+However, as an Osteopath, I am not qualified to advice on those products or to prescribe.
+I always recommend to explore and see what works for you.

-Therefore I will be providing details of medical grade products, those introduced to me by my scar tissue training company, those recommended to patients in hospitals and also some recommended to each other by women.
+Therefore I will be providing details of medical grade products, those introduced to me by my scar tissue training company and those recommended to patients in hospitals.
 You are advised to speak with your medical practitioner, do your own research and decide if you want to purchase any of them or look into alternatives.
+Note that many of the products below can be sourced on prescription via your GP or specialist.

 Dressing, creams, silicone gels, patches and sheets.